ram-nadella/DashMate.tmbundle/README.md

 ## Usage

-The key combination ⌘D from any file will lookup the current word or selection in Dash. ⌘D when not in a selection or word context will let you type the term you want to lookup in Dash.
+* ⌘D will lookup the current word or selection in Dash
+* ^D will lookup the current word or selection in Dash and automatically enable/disable docsets based on your current language scope

 ## Contributions